yuyuranium/fpga-hw1/README.md

 4. **Create a *pull request (PR)***

+   - **Pull request** is to ask other collaborators checkout our work, give us some feedbacks and finally include our work into `main`.

    - Once we pushed our commits to GitHub, we can see the button like this

      ![](https://imgur.com/64e3ZVg.png)